Nectar: Extrafloral nectaries

-Darwin understood that extrafloral nectar "though small in quantity, is greedily sought by insects" but believed that "their visits do not in any way benefit the plant".
+Charles Darwin understood that extrafloral nectar "though small in quantity, is greedily sought by insects" but believed that "their visits do not in any way benefit the plant".
 Instead, he believed that extrafloral nectaries were excretory in nature (hydathodes).
 Their defensive functions were first recognized by the Italian botanist Federico Delpino in his important monograph Funzione mirmecofila nel regno vegetale (1886).
-Delpino's study was inspired by a disagreement with Charles Darwin, with whom he corresponded regularly.
+Delpino's study was inspired by a disagreement with Darwin, with whom he corresponded regularly.

 Extrafloral nectaries have been reported in over 3941 species of vascular plants belonging to 745 genera and 108 families, 99.7% of which belong to flowering plants (angiosperms), comprising 1.0 to 1.8% of all known species.
 They are most common among eudicots, occurring in 3642 species (of 654 genera and 89 families), particularly among rosids which comprise more than half of the known occurrences.
 The families showing the most recorded occurrences of extrafloral nectaries are Fabaceae, with 1069 species, Passifloraceae, with 438 species, and Malvaceae, with 301 species.
 The genera with the most recorded occurrences are Passiflora (322 species, Passifloraceae), Inga (294 species, Fabaceae), and Acacia (204 species, Fabaceae).
 Other genera with extrafloral nectaries include Salix (Salicaceae), Prunus (Rosaceae) and Gossypium (Malvaceae).

-Foliar nectaries have also been observed in 39 species of ferns belonging to seven genera and four families of Cyatheales and Polypodiales.
-They are absent, however, in bryophytes, gymnosperms, early angiosperms, magnoliids, and members of Apiales among the eudicots.
+Foliar nectaries have also been observed in 101 species of ferns belonging to eleven genera and six families, most of them belonging to Cyatheales (tree ferns) and Polypodiales.
+Fern nectaries appear to have evolved around 135 million years ago, nearly simultaneously with angiosperms.
+However, fern nectaries did not diversify remarkably until nearly 100 million years later, in the Cenozoic, with weak support for a role played by arthropod herbivore diversifications.
+They are absent in bryophytes, gymnosperms, early angiosperms, magnoliids, and members of Apiales among the eudicots.
 Phylogenetic studies and the wide distribution of extrafloral nectaries among vascular plants point to multiple independent evolutionary origins of extrafloral nectaries in at least 457 independent lineages.

 Components

 The main ingredients in nectar are sugars in varying proportions of sucrose, glucose, and fructose.
 In addition, nectars have diverse other phytochemicals serving to both attract pollinators and discourage predators.
 Carbohydrates, amino acids, and volatiles function to attract some species, whereas alkaloids and polyphenols appear to provide a protective function.

 The Nicotiana attenuata, a tobacco plant native to the US state of Utah, uses several volatile aromas to attract pollinating birds and moths.
 The strongest such aroma is benzylacetone, but the plant also adds bitter nicotine, which is less aromatic, so may not be detected by the bird until after taking a drink.
 Researchers speculate the purpose of this addition is to discourage the forager after only a sip, motivating it to visit other plants, therefore maximizing the pollination efficiency gained by the plant for a minimum nectar output.
 Neurotoxins such as aesculin are present in some nectars such as that of the California buckeye.
-Nectar contains water, carbohydrates, amino acids, ions and numerous other compounds.
+Nectar contains water, essential oils, carbohydrates, amino acids, ions, and numerous other compounds.